 PHP 8.1: mhash*() functions (hash extension) are deprecated

 Prior to PHP 5.3, there was an extension called mhash, which provided various mhash*() functions to compute hash values.
 The mhash extension was made obsolete by the hash extension.
-From PHP 5.3, it was possible to bring mhash*() functions to the hash extension with a PHP configure option --enable-mhash.
+From PHP 5.3, it was possible to bring mhash*() functions to the hash extension with a PHP configure option --with-mhash.

 Since PHP 7.4, the hash extension is made a bundled extension, which means it is no longer possible to compile PHP without the hash extension.
-It continued support the --enable-mhash option for compatibility reasons.
+It continued support the --with-mhash option for compatibility reasons.

 From PHP 8.1 and later, using mhash*() functions emit a deprecation notice, and they will be removed in PHP 9.0.